jlangch/venice/README.md

 ### Passing parameters to Venice

-Venice expects Java data types (Long, Double, String, List, Map, ...) as parameters and returns Java data types as the expression result.
-It coerces Java to/from Venice data types implicitly.
+Venice expects Java objects as parameters and returns Java objects as the expression result.
+It coerces Java data types to/from Venice data types implicitly.
+Basic types as Boolean, Long, Double, String, BigDecimal, List, Map, ... are coerced to Venice types like long, double, decimal, string, list, ...
+All other types can be accessed through Java interop.
 Java bean parameters expose its getters as Map keys in Venice, so the getters can be accessed simply through `(:getterName bean)`

 ```java
 import com.github.jlangch.venice.Venice;